Get an Appointment with a Lawyer Now

 Seizure of firearms

-A police officer can order the surrender of a firearm if the officer enters a home to investigate a domestic violence offence and there is a FVIO in place, and the officer knows there is a firearm there.
-The officer can direct the person subject to the FVIO to immediately surrender the firearm, or issue a written notice to the person ordering them to surrender the firearm at a specified place within a specified time.
+A police officer can order the surrender of a firearm if the officer enters a home to investigate a domestic violence offence and there is a FVIVO in place, and the officer knows there is a firearm there.
+The officer can direct the person subject to the FVIVO to immediately surrender the firearm or issue a written notice to the person ordering them to surrender the firearm at a specified place within a specified time.
 If a person refuses to comply with an order to immediately surrender the firearms, the police officer must seize it.
-If a person fails to comply with a firearm surrender request, they are liable to a maximum fine of $9913.20.
+If a person fails to comply with a firearm surrender request, they may be charged with a criminal offence.

 A police officer also has authority to search a premises or a vehicle without a warrant if there is an FVIO in place, or the officer reasonably suspects there is one in place, and the officer reasonably suspects the person subject to the FVIO possesses a firearm.